doodlezucc/dart_grid_space/README.md

-A lightweight Dart library to create and convert between square grids and hexagonal grids.
+Common classes to create and convert between square grids and hexagonal grids.

 Conversion is achieved with a bidirectional function which takes a point and transforms it using either `gridToWorldSpace( point )` or `worldToGridSpace( point )`.